An overview of Hilton Honors elite benefits with tips on how to gain status faster.

 - Fifth night free – If you have Silver status or higher in the Hilton Honors program, you qualify for a fifth night free on any rewards stay.
 The fifth night free benefit is an extremely valuable one.
 Basically, it can save you between 5,000 to 95,000 points on an awards stay.

 - Higher earnings on base points – Depending on your status level, you get a 20- to 100-percent boost on your base point earning rate, which means a faster route to a rewards night (and the next status level).

 - Spare the resort fees – To the surprise of some of its guests, Hilton may charge daily resort fees, which can add a hundred dollars or more to the final bill.
 Fortunately, Hilton waives resort fees for all Honors members, starting at the lowest tier.

 - Unlimited milestone bonuses – New to Hilton Honors program in 2018, Hilton Honors offers unlimited milestone bonuses to its Gold and Diamond members.
 Members earn 10,000 bonus points for every 10 nights over their first 40 nights in a year, and a 30,000-point bonus once they hit 60 nights in a year.

 - Room upgrades – Hilton guarantees free upgrades to its Gold and Diamond members (at select brands) as long as space is available.

-- Continental breakfast – Gold and Diamond members are guaranteed a free continental breakfast at most Hilton brands.
+- Complimentary breakfast – Gold and Diamond members are guaranteed a free breakfast at all Hilton brands.